trishume/trishume.github.com/_includes/projects.md

 This is a list of the things I have worked on and am currently working on.
 It is in kind of chronological order.
 I will try and write down all the things I have worked on.
 Unfortunately I don't remember many of the things I worked on in years gone by.
-I am also more productive nowadays so the list will look a little top-heavy.

 ## 2014
+- Finished the VeloType implementation for [my keyboard](/2014/09/08/creating-a-keyboard-1-hardware/), started practicing.
+- Started learning Emacs and contributing daily to open source Emacs projects like [Spacemacs](https://github.com/syl20bnr/spacemacs).
 - Participated in [Hack The North](http://hackthenorth.com/) and developed [Handquake](http://handquake.me/).
 - Wrote [a command line tool](https://github.com/trishume/watcard-cli) for Waterloo Watcard info.
-- Started attending the University of Waterloo
+- Started attending the University of Waterloo.
 - Built the electronics and firmware for [my DIY keyboard](/2014/09/08/creating-a-keyboard-1-hardware/).
 - Released [IndexView](/indexView) on [Mr. Money Mustache](http://www.mrmoneymustache.com/2014/08/25/indexview/).
 - [Designed](https://github.com/trishume/KeyboardCAD) and [built](/2014/09/08/creating-a-keyboard-1-hardware/) a custom keyboard case out of layered acrylic.